 Exaggerating the number of miles someone has driven for work is a form of employee theft.
 Although sometimes disregarded, employee mileage fraud poses a serious threat to businesses operating with mobile workforces.
-In cases of mileage fraud, employees are reimbursed by their employers for more mileage than what was required for them to perform their job.
-Without proper processes in place to review these reports for accuracy, businesses are at risk of over-reimbursing employees who falsify their business mileage reports.
+In cases of mileage fraud, employers reimburse their employees for more mileage than required for them to perform their job.
+Without proper processes in place to review these reports for accuracy, businesses are at risk of experiencing the cost of mileage fraud.

-While it’s not commonly thought of as theft, businesses need to understand the potential cost of mileage fraud existing in their workforce.
-For example, perhaps an employee claims an extra five miles in business mileage per day, which may not seem like a detrimental expense, but over time and across multiple employees – it quickly adds up.
+Mileage fraud is not commonly thought of as theft.
+Still, businesses need to understand the potential cost existing in their workforce.
+For example, perhaps an employee claims an extra five miles in business mileage per day.
+That may not seem like a detrimental expense, but over time and across multiple employees – it quickly adds up.
 A recent example shows how even one employee can cost a business thousands of dollars in mileage fraud.

 Superintendent scams school district in mileage fraud case